open-orchestra/open-orchestra-docs/en/developer_guide/manage_assets.rst

 pass is described in the application (it depends on the used bundles), the first pass is described by the bundle itself.
 This is done by adding an entry in the main concat task.

-First create a directory to put all your tasks (``GruntTasks/Options`` for instance).
-Then you can create a Grunt task file describing the files to append and naming the file to output the concatenation.
-The Grunt task file name must follow a specific template: taskname.subtask1.subtask2.[...].subtaskn.js.
+First create a directory to put all your tasks targets (``GruntTasks/Targets`` for instance).
+Then you can create a *Grunt* task targets file describing the files to append and naming the file to output the concatenation.
+The *Grunt* task target file name must follow a specific pattern: TASK_NAME.TARGET_NAME.js.
 The task loader wil use that name to recreate the main configuration.
-In our case, we want to create a sub-entry named foojs to the concat task, so name your file ``concat.foojs.js``.
+In our case, we want to create a target named foojs to the concat task, so name your file ``concat.foojs.js``.
 This file can be as simple as:

 .. code-block:: javascript